byzyworks/tridymake-mscs-edition/README.md

 12. Modules may recursively nest other modules to no limit in depth or number of modules otherwise.
 13. A module may use a type specifier to act solely as the key used by the module, in some circumstances, at a higher-level, as in the parent module.
 14. A type specifier can be a string of any composition, but also *must* be a string.
-15. The keys used as identifiers for these data structures may change depending on the application (TridyDB allows renaming these via. "alias" arguments).
+15. The keys used as identifiers for these data structures may change depending on the application (Tridymake allows renaming these via. "alias" arguments).

 Every module in an instance of Tridy is also a descendant of the **root module**, of which there is only one, and which is always used as a reference point for Tridy statements.
 Essentially, the root module is also equivalent to the entire database and its contents since nothing can exist outside of it.
 Thus, throughout this manual, what is referred to as the Tridy **database** is interchangable with the root module.